Shopify SEO

 Thin collection pages

 Many stores publish dozens of collection pages with almost no supporting copy, no intent targeting, and no real differentiation beyond product tiles.
+Workaround: add a short intro paragraph, a structured FAQ block, and links to related collections on each key collection page.
+Even 150–200 words of unique, intent-matched copy makes a meaningful difference.

 02